What is a Naturopathic doctor?

 Can Naturopathic Physicians practice in all states?

-Today, naturopathic doctors are licensed or regulated in 22 U.S. states, including California, Hawaii, Oregon, Washington, Connecticut, Arizona, Utah, Alaska, New Hampshire, Vermont, Maine, and Montana.
-In addition, we are licensed to practice in Puerto Rico and the U.S. Virgin Islands.
+Currently, naturopathic doctors are licensed or regulated in 23 U.S. states, including California, Hawaii, Oregon, Washington, Connecticut, Arizona, Utah, Alaska, New Hampshire, Vermont, Maine, and Montana.
+In addition, we are licensed to practice in Washington DC, Puerto Rico and the U.S. Virgin Islands.
 For more information on licensure, contact the American Association of Naturopathic Doctors at www.naturopathic.org.

 How do I choose a Naturopathic Physician?